dienbk7x/reflowOvenController/bluePillReflow/README.md

 * simple, small hardware to drive loads up to 600V and up to 2A without heatsink
 * powered throuhg one of three options: 12v RAW pin, 5v pin or 5v USB
 * optional 12v fan control (not yet implemented in the code)
-* *Please Note*: Requires Arduino IDE 1.5.x or newer
+* *Please Note*: This repository contains an Eclipse Project, can be compiled with Sloeber, or Arduino.

+(c) 2017 Victor Perez
 (c) 2017 David Sanz Kirbis
 (c) 2014 Karl Pitrich <karl@pitrich.com>
 in part based on a project (c) 2013 Ed Simmons <ed@estechnical.co.uk>